AlekseyDesign/Sudoku/README.md

 # Sudoku on C
-Made in accordance with rules of French School 42
+Made in accordance with rules of School 42